Get an invite

 What programming languages do I need to know?

 Any one.
-You should have at least ONE programming language you’re comfortable with; your primary language.
+You should have at least ONE programming language you’re comfortable with; your primary language used in your domain expertise.